 The build and release of tension is a primary source of inspiration behind the creation of Larson’s playful melodies and hypnotic rhythms.
-His instrumental works are known for the incorporation of classical music elements with more contemporary music techniques found ingenres such as Electronic Dance Music, Hip-Hop, and Rap.
-He has been fortunate enough to work with fantastic musicians from around the globe and has been commissioned to write works for groups such as the GRAMMY-nominated string quintet, Sybarite5.
+His instrumental works are known for the incorporation of classical music elements with more contemporary music techniques found in genres such as Electronic Dance Music, Hip-Hop, and Rap.